 Today, in this tutorial, we are going to learn about c# regular expression programming and its practical implementation.
-Almost all programming languages have support for regular expression and thus has a regular expression engine which parse the expressions, compute necessarily and return expected result. .NET manages this regular expression engine globally and thus works exactly same way for all languages inside .NET framework.
-If you using some different language of .NET(j#,VB etc) other than c#, you can implement this similar way , just by changing the syntax to that language.
+Almost all programming languages have support for a regular expression and thus have a regular expression engine which parses the expressions, computes necessary and returns expected results. .NET manages this regular expression engine globally and thus works exactly the same way for all languages inside the .NET framework.
+If you are using a different language.
+NET(j#,VB, etc) other than c#, you can implement this in a similar way, just by changing the syntax to that language.

 Don’t you know anything about Regular Expression at all?
 So, it is best to get some basic idea of regular expression before you start implementing it in C#.
 Go ahead and learn some regular expression basics and know what the symbols stands for.